 Thom Yorke was once an enigma to me.
-He has this mythical persona, eternally eccentric, moody and creative.
+He has a mythical persona, eternally eccentric, moody and creative.
 Before I saw Radiohead live in New Orleans, I imagined him as the man we saw in Meeting People is Easy—a hyper-sensitive paranoid, vegan artist who stays up late writing post modern, cut-up style haiku while listening to old school techno and Charles Mingus.
 But after seeing how warm and animated he is alive on stage, I realized that the Thom Yorke the singer/songwriting/artist is not the same as the man behind his Stanley Donwood inspired mask.
-That we music fans tend to confuse our heroes with their lyrical persona is so wrong.
+All too often, we tend to confuse artists with their lyrical persona.

-That being said, after experiencing Thom and Radiohead in concert I had more respect and adoration for them as artists.
+After experiencing Thom Yorke and Radiohead in concert, however, I had more respect and adoration for them as artists.
 I think some of us take for granted what it takes to make a Radiohead record.
-Much of the attention is directed toward Thom Yorke, and as such, some believe he is making all of the decisions, but after seeing them live you realize how much Radiohead is a collective entity and not a totalitarian machine.
-This may be why Thom has gone off and made the record he always wanted to create.
-We’ve heard shades of it on Kid A, which now we know was Thom’s idea of challenging his band mates to recreate the idea of a Radiohead song.
-The reason that Kid A is one of my favorite records is because it demands you, the listener, to throw out any preconceptions you may have had about the band and live inside the electronic intimacy of the moment that it was.
+Much of the attention is directed toward Yorke, but after seeing them perform, you realize how much Radiohead is a collective entity and not a totalitarian machine.
+This may be why Yorke has gone off and made an entirely different sort of record.
+We’ve heard shades of this on Kid A, which now we know was Thom’s idea of challenging his band mates to recreate the idea of a Radiohead song.
+It demands you, the listener, to throw out any preconceptions you may have had about the band and live inside the electronic intimacy of the moment that it was.

 Yorke’s honest lyrical touches like “The more you erase me/the more I appear” are what make The Eraser more than just a solo excursion in analog and techno culture.
-“It gets you down…there’s no time to analyze” go lyrics to my favorite track on the album, “Analyzze.”
+“It gets you down…there’s no time to analyse” go lyrics to my favorite track on the album, “Analyse.”
 This may be Thom’s message to critics and fans not to decipher every little thing he sings and writes.
-“Analyze” is the most soulful and cinematic song on the record, and there is so much going on thanks to help from former Radiohead producer Nigel Godrich.
-It’s like an elegant symphony of noise and brilliance that we have come to enjoy from this magical, eccentric mind.
+It’s the most soulful and cinematic song on the record, and there is so much going on thanks to help from frequent Radiohead producer Nigel Godrich.
+It’s an elegant symphony of noise and brilliance.

-Those expecting The Eraser to be made up of more of the traditional Radiohead OK Computer-like anthems have come to the wrong place.
-But those in search of a journey inside the eclectic and electronic inspired mind of Thom Yorke should look no further.
+Those expecting The Eraser to be made up of more of the traditional OK Computer-like anthems have come to the wrong place.
+But those in search of a journey inside the eclectic and electronic inspired mind of Thom Yorke will find the journey rewarding.
 I would venture to guess even Richard D. James is proud that his Warp Records cohorts can inspire one of our generation’s greatest singer/songwriters to create a soundtrack to the modern age with soulful melodies, and memories that will resonate with the listener long after the song fades.